 In August of 1997, this Andy Lau film ran into a little turbulence as the director was changed without any formal explanation to the cast and crew.
 According to sources in Taiwan, the Hong Kong personnel returned to production with Michael Mak Dong-Git taking over the director’s chair originally occupied by Clarence Ford (Chinese name: Fok Yiu-Leung).
 Michael’s brother, Johnny Mak Tong-Hung, was the producer.
 What he failed to tell the cast, but succeeded in revealing to the press, was that Island of Greed was made intermittently (i.e. intervals) in a way that resulted in the production going seriously over budget despite only two thirds being filmed.
 Given the fast-paced nature of H.K. cinema, this is highly unlikely.
 It’s more likely that Johnny realized that Clarence’s film would rejuvenate his brother’s career which had been in a dormant state since his 1995 flop (The Train Robbers).
 Andy refused to comment on why there was a change of the guard.

 In July (the same month when H.K. was no longer a British colony), the fired one was directing in his seventh month.
 On the 9th, there was publicity over the fact that the Taiwanese government blocked off 12 streets and used 88 police officers to maintain order.
 Back home, so to speak, it wouldn’t be allowed due to peace disturbance or traffic obstruction.
 In Taiwan, it’s common for the government to close off a dozen streets for a film company.
-For this film film, Clarence had actually applied to the local government instead of filming without permits as would usually be the case in his homeland.
+The reason for this is that, for years, Taiwanese investors had been investing in the H.K. film industry.
+For this film, Clarence had actually applied to the local government instead of filming without permits as would usually be the case in his homeland.
 Because Andy was contracted to the distributor, he was being paid monthly instead of being paid upfront.
-Production was supposed to wrap in October, but that happened in November.
+Production was supposed to wrap in early October, but that happened in late November.
 Putting pressure on the producers was that H.K. theater owners were reducing ticket prices to save the market.
 Andy maintained that commercial films are the true colours of the H.K. film industry.

 Another change in plans was the quitting of Tony Cheung Tung-Leung.
 He had previously worked as cinematographer on other films featuring Andy – Drunken Master II (a supporting role that became a cameo) and Full Throttle (the lead part).
 Tony had nerve problems on the left side of his face, so he had to return to H.K. for treatment as soon as possible and rest for at least a few months.
 The crew joked that he looked like he was being possessed.
 With Michael instated (or should that be reinstated if he was the first choice in pre-production?), filming resumed on September 11.
 Back in August, Andy remarked: “There must be a reason for the change.
 These kinds of thing isn’t for me to decide.
 It may sound like it’s really good getting two extra months of pay, but actually it completely messed up my plans.
 I don’t even have time to do the album originally planned for an August release, so practically my loss might be even greater.
 I even might have to cancel my plans for a vacation in September for my birthday!”